tcoenen/astroprog/info/20 Course Goals.md

 Python 3 being available, is still the most prevalent in research).
-Python was chosen for its relatively straightforward syntax, its free availability, the wide range of libraries in its ``eco system''.
+Python was chosen for its relatively straightforward syntax, its free availability, the wide range of libraries in its eco system.
 For the fields physics and astronomy in particular, Python provides a large number of libraries for scientific computing and is displacing packages like IDL and Matlab.